Apply for the Master of Fine Arts (MFA) through the Dunedin campus in 2023Apply Now

 - The programme of study shall consist of the preparation and presentation of production work (one or more substantial theatrical or live performance works, or a suite of shorter works), plus a written exegesis on that body of work.
 In some cases the candidate may also be required to take and pass approved papers, normally at 400-level.

 - A candidate shall, before commencing the project, secure the approval of the Programme Co-ordinator for the supervisor(s), and for the selection of performance works to be prepared and presented.

 - A candidate may not present work that has previously been accepted for another degree.

-- The Senate shall approve the proposed area of study on the recommendation of the Head of the Department of Music and Pro-Vice-Chancellor (Humanities)
+- The Senate shall approve the proposed area of study on the recommendation of the Programme Co-ordinator and Pro-Vice-Chancellor (Humanities)

 Duration of the Programme